Ruth Wilkinson

-Ruth Wilkinson is a fictional character from the Australian soap opera Neighbours, played by Ailsa Piper.
+Ruth Wilkinson is a fictional character from the Australian television soap opera Neighbours, played by Ailsa Piper.
 She made her first appearance during the episode broadcast on 3 October 1996.
 Ruth was introduced as Helen Daniels' (Anne Haddy) physiotherapist.
 She was a divorced single mother, who later established a relationship with Philip Martin (Ian Rawlings), which attracted some opposition from their children.
 The relationship was later tested by the introduction of Ruth's long lost son, Ben Atkins (Brett Cousins) and his father Geoff Burke (Andrew McKaige).
 Philip and Ruth marry in 1998, amid a breast cancer scare for Ruth.
 The Martin family were written out of Neighbours and they departed together on 20 October 1999.
 Piper reprised her role for the show's 20th anniversary episode, which aired on 27 July 2005.

 Casting

-Piper was an established theatre actress and had not acted in television until she joined the cast of Neighbours in 1996.
-Piper was considered for the role of Susan Kennedy before she was cast as Ruth, a new love interest for Philip Martin (Ian Rawlings).

-In September 1999, Inside Soap reported that the Martin family had been written out of Neighbours and that they had already filmed their final scenes.
-Piper revealed that she had expected to leave after her first two-year contract ended and the extra time had been a bonus.
-Piper added that filming her final scenes was very emotional.
-In April 2005, Piper reprised her role as Ruth for Neighbours 20th anniversary episode, which aired in July 2005.
+Piper was originally considered for the role of Susan Kennedy, before Jackie Woodburne was cast.
+Piper was an established theatre actress and writer, who had not acted in television.
+She was invited to join the cast as Ruth in early 1996.
+She explained "I was lying on a beach in Bali when the fax came through from my agent.
+(Actress) Tracey Mann was with me and said: 'Do it, you'll have the greatest time of your life' and she's right."
+Piper admitted to being surprised by the offer of a two-year contract with the show.
+She relinquished her position as a board member of the Playbox Theatre Company, as she knew she would be unable to attend the meetings.
+She initially found the fast rehearsal process to be a big challenge, stating "In rehearsing for the theatre you can muck up and there's no one to see you fail.
+With TV there's 60 million people around the world who will see you fail if you don't get your rehearsal shot right.
+But I'm having a great time and the adrenalin's pumping.
+I think there must be a part of me that quite likes speed."